Vertispan/grpc-gwt/README.md

 ## Usage

-Add `com.vertispan.grpc:grpc-web-gwt` to your project dependencies, replacing `io.grpc:grpc-*` dependencies.
+Add `com.vertispan.grpc:grpc-gwt` to your project dependencies, replacing `io.grpc:grpc-*` dependencies.
 The version will be based on the grpc-java build being used, with an integer suffix to allow for packaging changes.
 For example, current released versions: